 Securing financing is your next step and there are plenty of ways to raise capital:

-Bank and SBA loans are probably the best option, other than friends and family, for funding a towing business.
+Bank and SBA loans are probably the best options, other than friends and family, for funding a towing business.
 You might also try crowdfunding if you have an innovative concept.

 Step 8: Apply for Licenses/Permits